rackerlabs/technical-blog/_posts/2020-05-01-create-alerts-for-long-running-backups-on-Azure.md

 ### Conclusion

 That’s all there is to it.
-This post showed you how to configure an alert on Azure VM backups that take longer than three hours.
+This post shows you how to configure an alert on Azure VM backups that take longer than three hours.
 The alert sends a notification email with all the details.
 With that information, you can take the appropriate action.